College Hill Residential Historic District

-Many College Hill residents are professors at Lafayette College, which lies south of College Hill.
+Many College Hill residents are professors at Lafayette College, which lies southwest of College Hill.
 Generally, residents of College Hill are fairly wealthy and well educated.

 History

 In 1736, Benjamin Eastburn, Surveyor General of Pennsylvania, allocated the original 1,000-acre tract of land of Easton for Thomas Penn.
 The southern three-quarters of this land area were to become part of College Hill.
 Between July 27 and August 23, 1789, this land tract was resurveyed and divided by the proprietors of Pennsylvania.
 The occupation and use of this land is unknown for this period of time.

 In 1832, Lafayette College moved into the area, as it bought nine acres of land and moved to College Hill in May 1834.
 Lafayette's presence brought new growth within the area, as new residential projects were undertaken to accommodate new professors and staff.
 Development occurred quickly, and within the next 40 years, the majority of the area below Parson St was nearly full of homes.
 An important time for College Hill's history occurred in 1887, when an electric trolley line was set up by the Lafayette Traction Company under David W. Nevin.
 Over the next couple of years, this line was extended, and dramatically increased the growth within College Hill, attracting middle and upper-class families to the area.

 In the first half of the 20th century, the Speer Lumber Co. of Easton settled in College Hill.
 The company supplied lumber and provided high quality millwork to the entire Lehigh Valley and in parts of New Jersey as well.
 It later became the Hummel Lumber Company in the 1940s and still exists today at its original location.
 A majority of the 200 residences that were built by the company were based on old and famous architectural styles.

 In 1992, the College Hill Residential Historic District was added to the National Register of Historic Places in recognition of the extensive collection of stately homes and mansions that were constructed between 1830 and 1940, including the McKelvy House that was designed in 1888 by the renowned firm of McKim, Mead and White.
 The push for College Hill to become a recognized historical district was made by Sal Panto Jr., who was the mayor of Easton from 1984 to 1992 and 2008–present.
 College Hill becoming a Historical District helped the city to preserve more of the traditional and cultural buildings on the Hill and have more protective regulations and control on what could be constructed.